rd-kainos/defra-identity-hapi-plugin/readme.md

 ##### `idm.dynamics.createEnrolment`
 - You should call this when a new user has landed on your service.
 This will indicate that the user has reached your service and should be passed straight to you next time they sign in
-- You are restricted to setting the user's enrolment status to either `incomplete` or `pending` on creation.
-If you wish to give the user complete access to your service straight away, you must create their enrolment with one of these statuses first, and then update it to `complete` status.

 ## Contributing to this project
 If you have an idea you'd like to contribute please log an issue.